 While working in Canada, you can build connections that will help you throughout your career.
 Overall, your Canadian work experience is likely to prove invaluable.

-Discover your pathway to permanent residence
+Discover your pathway to Permanent Residence (PR)

 And did you know that the federal government also provides multiple pathways to permanent residence?
 That’s true too.

-Secure permanent resident status, and ultimately Canadian citizenship
+Secure Permanent Resident status, and ultimately Canadian Citizenship

-This is the ultimate goal of many, if not most, international students and graduates in Canada.
+This is the ultimate goal of many, if not most, International Students and graduates in Canada.
 Permanent resident status grants a number of rights, including the right to live and work anywhere in Canada without the need to first secure a work permit.
 It is also a step along the way to Canadian citizenship.

 Canada is looking to its cohort of international students and graduates to become its leading newcomers.
 You have learned the language(s), got the experience and the education, and proven that you are worthy of joining the Canadian family.
-So, why not aim for the top and have permanent residence and citizenship as your ultimate goal?
+So, why not aim for the top and have permanent residence and citizenship as your ultimate goal!

 To find out if you are eligible for any of the economic immigration programs, fill out a free online assessment.